Arrow to expande the menu options

 Author Francesca Segal discusses her experiences & milestones during her neonatal journey with her twin girls.
 Discover her journey today on WaterWipes.

 World Prematurity Day is on 17th November 2019; it is a global movement to raise awareness of preterm birth and the impact it can have on families.
-WaterWipes biodegradable, vegan, cruelty-free baby wipes, are proud to have partnered with Francesca Segal, author of the ‘Mother Ship', a diary of the 56 days her twins spent in the neonatal intensive care unit (NICU), and Bliss, the UK’s leading charity for babies born premature or sick.
+WaterWipes vegan, cruelty-free baby wipes, are proud to have partnered with Francesca Segal, author of the ‘Mother Ship', a diary of the 56 days her twins spent in the neonatal intensive care unit (NICU), and Bliss, the UK’s leading charity for babies born premature or sick.
 WaterWipes have helped Bliss produce a set of ten baby milestone cards that will be available free of charge for families with a baby in neonatal care, to help celebrate the milestones on their baby’s neonatal journey.

 Here, Francesca talks about her own honest experiences and milestones during her neonatal journey with her twin girls.
 The following is taken from her diary in the early days when her daughters were in hospital (a segment that does not appear in ‘Mother Ship’):